 - Installing the wrong type of brake pads (Chapter 1 and 9).

-- Dirt on the brake pad (Chapter 1 and 9).
+- Contamination of the brake shoe lining (Chapter 1 and 9).

 - Vacuum Pump Malfunction - Diesel Models (Chapter 9).